nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Format: `shortcut [SHORTCUTNAME] -maps [ACTUALCOMMAND]`

-* `SHORTCUTNAME` can be any single word of your choice to save a reference to the actual command
+* `SHORTCUTNAME` can be any single word of your choice to reference an actual command
 * `ACTUALCOMMAND` is the actual command which you want your shortcut to perform

 Example of usage: